ozhi/chatroom/README.md

 It uses Express, Passport and Socket.IO

 ### To do:
-* introduce facebook login
-  - facebook user is stored in req.user, while local user is stored both in req.user and req.session (Add consistency and store everything in re.user?)
-* make /rooms the homepage
 * add a public chat for people in the lobby

 ### Bugs: